HURT YOU? BITE YOU?

 To start with, it’s important to recognize what’s going on so you don’t think you’re crazy.
 You may already think you are if you grew up with at least one P-A parent, or everyone in the family – denying how hurt & angry they were, but never acknowledging, much less having dealt with it.
 But it’s not you!

-Because of that beginning, we may have picked up the P-A habit ourselves, but more often we unconsciously choose work environments & personal relationships with P-As.
+Because of that beginning, we may have picked up the P-A habit ourself, but more often we unconsciously choose work environments & personal relationships with P-As.
 To change that, notice overall patterns of behavior in the people around you, monitor your emotions & never ignore gut reactions.

 EXP: You are likely to feel angry, confused, or powerless – when needing to get their cooperation or trying to be heard.
 But since you can’t have an honest, direct conversation with a P-A person, nothing ever gets resolved.